 Conceptual bases for the two vibration-based structural health assessment procedures, denoted as MILS-UI and GILS-EKF-UI methods, under development by the research team at the University of Arizona have been presented.
 Both procedures were analytically and experimentally verified in the past for the sinusoidal and impulsive excitations.
 They have been analytically verified for the seismic excitations by using the numerically generated response information in this paper to establish their robustness.
 Both methods are finite-element based and use dynamic response information to identify the defective elements.
 The MILS-UI method is considered to be more appropriate for the SHA of small systems.
 Since the GILS-EKF-UI method can assess structural health by using the responses measured at limited locations in the structure, it is considered to be more appropriate for large structural systems.
-This study also indicates that the selection of the location of the substructures may be necessary.
+This study also indicates that the selection of the location of the substructure is an important parameter to identify defects.
+Hence, for large structural systems, multiple substructures may be necessary.
 This needs to be investigated further.
 Nevertheless, this study confirms the robustness of both the procedures and indicates great implementation potential of these procedures to assess the structural health of real structures.